High school (grades 9-12) · Corpus Christi, TX

 What is the racial and ethnic makeup of Veterans Memorial H S?

-The largest demographic group at Veterans Memorial H S is Hispanic or Latino at 67.7%.
-The school serves a diverse student body in CORPUS CHRISTI, TX.
+The largest demographic group at Veterans Memorial H S is Hispanic or Latino at 67.7% of enrollment, in Corpus Christi, TX.

 What is the Resource Investment Index for Veterans Memorial H S?

-Veterans Memorial H S has a Resource Investment Index of 41/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Veterans Memorial H S has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page